The story begins in 1856...

 The Local Postmaster

-When only 10% of the expected stamps for the region arrived from Great Britain, the Postmaster was forced to improvise a limited run of provisional stamps made and signed off at the local newspaper, the Royal Gazette.
+Time would become an issue again in 1856 when only 10% of the expected stamps for the region arrived from Great Britain.
+The Postmaster was forced to improvise a limited run of provisional stamps made and signed off at the local newspaper, the Royal Gazette.

 Mission accomplished